DavidKrugerT/AQI_prediction/README.md

 # Air Quality Prediction
 Authors: Anton Zam & David Krüger.
 ## Feature pipeline
 In the feature pipeline we retreived the data from two different API's; [Air Quality Index - aqicn.org](https://aqicn.org/data-platform/token-confirm/1a6ac705-bf60-4e38-b11d-be24807c2edb).
-The data is collected from the city Sundsvall in Sweden.
+We were able to collect historical data back from 2017, the city we collected the data from was Sundsvall in Sweden.
 & wheather data [Historical Weather API - open-meteo.com](https://open-meteo.com/en/docs/historical-weather-api).
 We uploaded two feature groups on [hopsworks](https://www.hopsworks.ai/).
 ## Feature views and training pipeline
 For this part we combined the two feature groups into one feature view in order to assemble the traning data.